codefresh-io/docs.codefresh.io/_docs/gitops-integrations/issue-tracking/jira.md

 Codefresh has native integration for Atlassian Jira, to enrich images with information from Jira.
 Codefresh can monitor a feature all the way from the ticket creation phase, up to when it is implemented and deployed to an environment.

-For information on adding a Jira integration in Codefresh, see [Issue-tracking GitOps integrations]({{site.baseurl}}/docs/gitops-integrations/issue-tracking/).
+For information on adding a Jira GitOps integration in Codefresh, see [Issue-tracking GitOps integrations]({{site.baseurl}}/docs/gitops-integrations/issue-tracking/).

 ## Prerequisites